freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 #### Naming Your Branch

 Name the branch something like `fix/xxx` or `feature/xxx` where `xxx` is a short description of the changes or feature you are attempting to add.
-For example `fix/email-login` would be a branch where I fix something specific to email login.
+For example `fix/email-login` would be a branch where you fix something specific to email login.

 #### Adding Your Branch